Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 "I stand by my earlier complaint that you’re a sadist," Julian told him.

 Dane chuckled and took his own lunch pack.
 "For real?
-I make you nice healthy food, pack it with flavour and texture and everything a body needs…"
+I make you nice healthy food, pack it with flavour and texture and everything a body needs..."

 "Sometimes what the body needs is deep-fried," Allison declared.
 "Just sayin’."

 "Aw, man..."
 Julian threw his head back and gazed off into the infinite heavens, lost in remembered gastronomic rapture.
-"When I got back to Earth that first time…"
+"When I got back to Earth that first time..."

 "What’d you have?"
 Allison asked him.